TaiMingLu/llm-pruning-modify/pruning/wanda/README.md

 # Wanda, SparseGPT, and Magnitude

-This directory contains the implementation of Wanda, SparseGPT, and Magnitude pruning for LLMs by Sun et al.
+This directory contains the implementation of Wanda, SparseGPT, and Magnitude pruning for LLMs by Sun et al. For the original README, please see [here](src/README.md).

 ## Installation
 ```bash